dineshadepu/02_particles_dispersion/README.md

-# Solute dissolution with SPH
+# Paper Title

-This repository contains the code and manuscript for modeling of solute dissolution with SPH.
+This repository contains the code and manuscript for (fill the description).

 ## Installation